wodowiesel/PiFunk/README.md

 a) `cd PiFunk` with default path: `/home/pi/PiFunk/`

 b) GCC Compiler flags:
+You can use this flags in your makefile or directly in your terminal if you prefer it manually

 `-g3` for normal GNU compiler debug informations (1-3 level, 2 is default)